Install and configure SAP HANA (Large Instances) on Azure

 - nfs rw, vers=4, hard, timeo=600, rsize=1048576, wsize=1048576, intr, noatime, lock 0 0

-These mount points are configured in /etc/fstab as shown in the following graphics:
+These mount points are configured in /etc/fstab as shown in the following screenshots:

-The output of the command df -h on a S72m HANA Large Instance unit looks like:
+The output of the command df -h on a S72m HANA Large Instance looks like:

 The storage controller and nodes in the Large Instance stamps are synchronized to NTP servers.
-When you synchronize the SAP HANA on Azure (Large Instances) units and Azure VMs against an NTP server, there should be no significant time drift between the infrastructure and the compute units in Azure or Large Instance stamps.
+Synchronizing the SAP HANA on Azure (Large Instances) and Azure VMs against an NTP server is important.
+It eliminates significant time drift between the infrastructure and the compute units in Azure or Large Instance stamps.

 To optimize SAP HANA to the storage used underneath, set the following SAP HANA configuration parameters: